Bud Collyer: Death

-When producers Mark Goodson and Bill Todman planned to revive To Tell the Truth for syndication, they wanted Collyer to once again host the show.
+When producers Mark Goodson and Bill Todman planned to revive To Tell the Truth, this time as a syndicated TV program, they wanted Collyer to once again host it.
 Collyer declined, citing poor health.
 When Goodson and Todman called Garry Moore about the job, he immediately called Collyer, who told Moore that "I am just not up to it."
 Collyer died at age 61 from a circulatory ailment in Greenwich, Connecticut, on the same day the new To Tell The Truth premiered in daytime syndication.

 Collyer is interred at Putnam Cemetery in Greenwich.
 In 1985, he was posthumously named as one of the honorees by DC Comics in the company's 50th anniversary publication Fifty Who Made DC Great.